-The Company focuses on four key markets: Health, Home & Beauty; Food & Beverage; Essential Ingredients; and Renewable Fuels.
+The Company focuses on five key markets: Health, Home & Beauty; Food & Beverage; Industry & Agriculture; Essential Ingredients; and Renewable Fuels.
 Products for the Health, Home & Beauty market include specialty alcohols used in mouthwash, cosmetics, pharmaceuticals, hand sanitizers, disinfectants and cleaners.
 Products for the Food & Beverage markets include grain neutral spirits used in alcoholic beverages and vinegar as well as corn germ used for corn oils.
+Products for Industry & Agriculture markets include alcohols and other products for paint applications and fertilizers.
 Products for Essential Ingredients markets include dried yeast, corn gluten meal, corn gluten feed, corn germ, and distillers grains and liquid feed used in commercial animal feed and pet foods.
-Renewable Fuels includes fuel-grade ethanol and distillers corn oil used as a feedstock for renewable diesel and biodiesel fuels.
+Products for Renewable Fuels markets include fuel-grade ethanol and distillers corn oil used as a feedstock for renewable diesel and biodiesel fuels.

-For all of 2022, all of the Company's production facilities were operating.
-On January 1, 2023, the Company temporarily hot-idled its Magic Valley production facility due to extreme natural gas prices, other unfavorable market conditions and to facilitate the installation of its new high protein systems.
+The Company's production facilities were operating for all of 2022, subject to scheduled and unscheduled downtimes to address facility repair and maintenance.
+On January 1, 2023, the Company temporarily hot-idled its Magic Valley production facility due to extreme natural gas prices, other unfavorable market conditions and to facilitate the installation of its new corn oil and high protein system, bringing the facility back online in April 2023.
+In January 2024, the Company again temporarily hot-idled the facility to minimize losses from negative regional crush margins and to expedite the installation of additional equipment needed to achieve the Company's intended production rate, quality and consistency from the corn oil and high protein system.
 As market conditions change, the Company may increase, decrease or idle production at one or more operating facilities or resume operations at any idled facility.